Category: Tax Planning

 • Standard deduction of Rs.
 40,000

-• Claim for Leave Travel Allowance (LTA)
+• Leave Travel Allowance (LTA) claims

-• Tax rebate up to Rs.
+• Tax rebates up to Rs.
 12,500

-Vidya Kumar
+Vidya Kumar,

 Dilzer Consultants Pvt Ltd